tatumio/doc/docs/rpc/eos-rpc-documentation/chain-api/get_required_keys.md

       - `actor`: (string, required) - EOSIO account name that is the actor.
       - `permission`: (string, required) - Permission level for the actor.
     - `data`: (object, required)
-    - `hex_data`: (string, required) - Hexadecimal representation of the data for the action.
+    - `hexData`: (string, required) - Hexadecimal representation of the data for the action.
   - `actions` (Array of objects, required)
     - `account`: (string, required) - EOSIO account name.
     - `name`: (string, required) - Name of the action.